dmak/jaxb-xew-plugin/README.md

 - Verify your outgoing changeset.
 Make sure that:
   - your changeset is _minimal and sufficient_ for the feature implementation
   - your formatting rules have not caused changes in each and every line (e.g. due to end-of-line markers)
-  - unit tests run successfully
+  - all unit tests run successfully
 - Commit to your own fork, mentioning the ticket number in commit message (`Implemented nice feature (fixes #22)`).
 Check [here](https://github.com/blog/831-issues-2-0-the-next-generation) the commit message syntax sugar.
 - [Request for pull](http://help.github.com/send-pull-requests/).